 Gwinnett County Public Schools has student requirements that must be at met at each grade level for the student to be promoted to the next grade.

 We are excited to have you as a Tiger at Cooper Elementary!
 Please click on the link below to be taken to Cooper Elementary's Registration page, which will have all the information you need to register at Cooper Elementary.
-If you have any questions about Registration, please contact our Registrar, Michele Bearden, at 770-554-7074.
+If you have any questions about registration, please contact Michele Bearden or Rene Palenzuela, at 770-554-7050.

-The link below will take you to Gwinnett County Public Schools' school calendar for the current (2019-2020) school year.
-Gwinnett County Public Schools has not released the calendar for the 2020-2021 school year.
+The link below will take you to Gwinnett County Public Schools' school calendar for the current school year.

 For important dates specific to Cooper Elementary, please check out the "Upcoming Events" section and "Calendar" link on our homepage.

 Sometimes unusual weather may cause the school to be closed.
 School closings are determined by the Gwinnett County School Administrative Offices and not by Cooper Elementary.
 Announcements of closings will be broadcast via local news media and Gwinnett County Public Schools' website.
 The basic premise to observe is that the school IS open unless it is specifically announced otherwise.
 The official radio station for the school closing announcements is WSB AM 750.
 Please do not call Cooper Elementary as the school needs to be in touch with the Administrative Offices regarding emergency announcements.

 Please contact your child's teacher for the most current specials schedule.